Mahuton/clickToView/README.md

 To use scrollToView plugin, you need to
 + download the jquery.scrollToView.js file to your website directory and call it in your page head **<script type="text/javascript" src="jquery.clickToView.min.js"></script>**
-+ Call the function scrollToviw() to the targeted element that is the element you want to scroll to viewLevel
++ Call the function scrollToView() to the targeted element that is the element you want to scroll to viewLevel

 ### Options
 The options is the parameters you should pass to the scrollToview() function.
 Options is a JS object with 3 properties thar are the parameters.